How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

 Assess the Competition

-Do an incognito search of the target keyword and write down the top 10 articles that currently rank on page 1.
+Do an incognito search of the target keyword and list the top 5-10 articles that currently rank on page 1.

 Uncover the Resources

-Your content writer needs to be ultra familiar with your product and business goals BEFORE they start writing—so share the most helpful resources that help them in this process!
+Your content writer needs to be ultra familiar with your product and business goals BEFORE they start writing.

 ◾ Voice & tone guides